nipundavid/microservice101-nodeJS/README.md

 Hi! this is microservice getting started template using NodeJS, which can be used to as a base app for any web-app

+**Note - Use the latest builds form the [tagged builds](https://github.com/nipundavid/microservice101-nodeJS/releases) as per your requirements**

 # Tech Stack

 1. *NodeJS+ExpressJS*